 No, you do not need a medical referral to see a podiatrist.

 If you have private health care you can claim an instant rebate from your health fund utilising our HICAPs machine.
 Payment is required at the time of the consultation by cash or EFTPOS.

-Our cancellation policy requires at least 24 hours notice to avoid cancellation fees.
+Our cancellation policy requires at least 24 hours notice or full payment is required for your visit.